This article was published in May 2013 and updated in October 2018

 Those looking for R&R will want to head about 20 minutes from the heart of town to sun-soaked Sentosa Island.
 There are plenty of ways to get there (including by cable car) and despite being in the city it feels like its own world, with a smattering of hotels, walking trails, spas, shopping and a handful of white sand beaches.

-Hopefully you have time to spare on your Singapore stopover, as there’s no shortage of activities on Sentosa to entertain all ages.
+Hopefully you have time to spare on your Singapore stopover, as there’s no shortage of activities on Sentosa to entertain all ages which makes it one of the most popular spots in Singapore for kids.
 Golfers can tee off on one of the 18-hole championship golf courses, thrill-seekers should try an exhilarating indoor skydive at iFly Singapore, and kids love zooming down the 450-metre zipline or splashing around in the Adventure Cove Waterpark.

 Drink a Singapore Sling